 I wonder, you know, why they do that.

-I'll tell you one of the reasons why is they're trying to find out if maybe you're driving under the influence or intoxicated.
+Well, I'll tell you one of the reasons why is they're trying to find out if maybe you're driving under the influence or intoxicated.

-That that's all part of what is a normal training and a routine for them.
+That's all part of what is a normal training and a routine for them.

-And and if they say, oh, I'm going to my mom's house, I'm going here, going there, going to see a friend or whatever, especially if it's late at night.
+And if they say, oh, I'm going to my mom's house, I'm going here, going there, going to see a friend or whatever, especially if it's late at night.

-One other thing that I always do too is if if I have a license to carry, I will inform an officer if I have a gun on me right up front.
+One other thing that I always do too is if I have a license to carry, I will inform an officer if I have a gun on me right up front.

 Officer, I need to let you know my hands are outside.

-Um, I have on my hip a firearm.
+I have on my hip a firearm.

-How would you like to like to handle it?
+I tell them right there, how would you like to handle it?

-And you know, usually they'll just ask for license registration, and uh if I I just don't get pulled over like I used to, because I don't speed like I used to.
+And I just don't get pulled over like I used to because I don't speed like I used to.

 I stopped.

-And so I'll speed in those instances, but as a general rule, I try to stick to the speed limit, especially when I'm not on a highway.
+But as a general rule, I try to stick to the speed limit, especially when I'm not on a highway.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

 A great Hannity tonight on the Fox News channel, including the events as they unfold in Minnesota.

-Uh, we'll have all of that for you.
+We'll have all of that for you.

-James O'Keefe, bombshell new tapes on fake news CNN.
+James O'Keefe, bombshell new tapes on fake news, CNN.

 Senator Kennedy joins us today.

-Our Hannity Investigation at the border, Mark Meadows and Jim Jordan and uh Dan Bon Gino, all coming up tonight.
+Mark Meadows and Jim Jordan and Dan Bongino, all coming up tonight, 9 Eastern Hannity on Fox.

-We'll see you then back here tomorrow.
+We'll see you then.

 As always, thank you for making this show possible.